nhrap-dev/FAST/README.md

 # Hazus Flood Assessment Structure Tool

 The Hazus Flood Assessment Structure Tool (FAST) calculates building-level flood impacts with user-provided building and flood depth data.
 FAST uses the Hazus Flood model methodology to assign depth damage functions to buildings according to their occupancy type, first floor elevation, foundation type, and number of stories.
 Flood depth is then extracted at every building and used as a depth damage function parameter to calculate flood losses in dollars.
 Flood-generated debris is estimated using building area in square feet.
-For more information about how FAST cacluates flood impacts, please refer to the Hazus Flood Technical Manual: https://www.fema.gov/sites/default/files/2020-09/fema_hazus_flood-model_technical-manual_2.1.pdf
+Please refer to the [Hazus Flood Technical Manual](https://www.fema.gov/sites/default/files/2020-09/fema_hazus_flood-model_technical-manual_2.1.pdf) for more information about how FAST calculates flood impacts.

 Building data must be formatted as a .csv file according to the specifications outlined here: https://github.com/nhrap-hazus/FAST/blob/master/Help/FASTBuildingData.pdf Flood depth data must be formatted as a .tiff raster.
 Sample building data for Honolulu, HI are included in the "UDF" folder.

 FAST is developed using the Hazus Python Package.
-This tool automatically checks for updates each time its opened.
+The tool automatically checks for updates each time it runs.
 The Hazus Team would like to thank the Oregon Department of Geology and Mineral Industries for developing an early version of this tool: https://www.oregongeology.org/pubs/ofr/O-18-04/O-18-04_user_guide.pdf

 ## Requirements

 The Flood Assessment Structure Tool requires conda be installed on your computer.
-If you haven't already, follow this [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before trying to run FAST
+Follow the [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before running FAST

 ## Documentation